 Your partner would rather check their Facebook status than look at your face

 Sure, animal videos and banal updates on the lives of people you haven't talked to since freshman year of college are interesting, but when your partner—or you— start scrolling though endless pages of internet happenings, that's not doing your relationship any favors.
 "We truly have become a mobile world," Dr. Breur says.
 "And with all the information and social media available 24/7, we have become a society that does not make communicating face to face a priority."
 Her recommendation is to discuss this with your partner and come up with a tech-free solution you both agree on.
 One example might include not using the phone in the bedroom or while eating meals.
 Enjoying more personal interaction in a phone or computer-free environment will likely bring you closer.
-These are signs you could be too addicted to your phone.
+Here are 28 little things you can do today to make your marriage happier.